A standout digital story

 YouGov’s company website sits alongside a number of its consumer-facing sites and needed bringing up to date in terms of presenting the organisation’s new brand and aligning with current best practice.
 Along with a visual overhaul, the user experience needed re-engineering to make navigation more intuitive and content easier to find.
 There was a clear opportunity for YouGov to better engage with its stakeholders and to achieve prominence among its peer group.

-Following our discovery process, a competitor analysis and content gap-analysis, we led a Luminous product vision workshop to help us create a strategy focused on delivering the best outcomes for diverse audience groups consisting of investors, employees, suppliers and potential new employee talent.
+Following our discovery process, a competitor analysis and content gap analysis, we led a site vision workshop to help us create a strategy focused on delivering the best outcomes for diverse audience groups consisting of investors, employees, suppliers and potential new employee talent.

 Seamlessly linking to the YouGov brand and careers websites, the company website now delivers a modern digital experience that primarily caters to investors, brokers, analysts and a financial press audience.
 It is an exemplar of clarity of content and strong brand personality that gives YouGov a well-articulated online presence that fully celebrates its corporate story in the digital space.